lisefrac/redtrilliumgardens.com/content/buy-plants.md

 ## Coming Soon

-The following species are (imho) too small to sell yet, but will be available soon.
+The following plants are (imho) too small to sell yet, but will be available soon.
 If you are interested regardless -- or wish to reserve them for later -- you can email me at lise@redtrilliumgardens.com.

+- Common milkweed	(Asclepias syriaca)
 - Goat's rue	(Tephrosia virginiana)
 - Jacob's ladder	(Polemonium reptans)
-- Pearly everlasting (Anaphalis margaritacea)
-- Wild senna (Senna hebecarpa)
+- Poke milkweed	(Asclepias exaltata)
+- Sundial lupine (Lupinus perennis)

-... and restocks on various milkweeds!
+... and many more!

 ## Upcoming Markets

-- **Newton Farmers' Market**, Tuesday, June 17, 1:30-6pm, in Cold Spring Park (1189 Beacon St), Newton, MA.
-This is another Grow Native Mass pop-up market, and we will be joined by [Tree Talk Natives](https://www.treetalknatives.com/), [Checkerspot Farm](https://www.checkerspotfarm.com/), [Lady Fern Farm](https://ladyfernfarm.com/), and [Blue Stem Natives](https://www.bluestemnatives.com/)
-- (tentative) **Lunenburg Artisan Market**, Sunday, June 22, 9am-2pm, at 186 Massachusetts Ave., Lunenburg, MA.
+- **Lunenburg Artisan Market**, Sunday, June 22, 9am-2pm, at 186 Massachusetts Ave., Lunenburg, MA.
+- **Leominster Farmers' Market**.
+First Saturday of the month, July-October, 11am to 2pm, in Monument Square in downtown Leominster, MA.
+Dates are: 7/5, 8/2, 9/6, 10/4.